September 1 THOUGHTS BECOME WORDS

 September 7 HOME COURT

 Then my people will live in a peaceful habitation, and in secure dwellings and in undisturbed resting places; 19 and it will hail when the forest comes down, and the city will be utterly laid low.

 For an athlete, there is nothing like coming home after a long road trip.
 We know when we walk through the door that we are home.
 We can’t wait to sit on our own couch, play in our own yard, and sleep in our own bed.
 We love to be back there.
 For a Christian, knowing where our home is should help us keep our focus.
-A christian’s home is the presence of God.
-By staying in a right relationship with God, we can walk with confidence in this world.
+A Christian’s home is the presence of God.
+By staying in the right relationship with God, we can walk with confidence in this world.
 Are you living with a longing for home?